InnaKhachikyan/operating-systems/homework5/README.md

 Prompt message again asking from the user NEW_SIZE-SIZE messages, scanning them, storing in the array, and printing.
 In the end there is no need to free anything manually as after return 0 the registered free_mem function will free all the allocated memory and nullify the dangling pointers.

+# Task 5

+Prompting message, reading input number from the user.
+Dynamic allocation with check whether it was successful.
+Prompting message again, reading inputs and storing in the array of doubles.
+With a single loop calculating the highest and the lowest grades, printing out.
+In the end freeing the memory and nullifying the pointer.